justinhelmer/spork/README.md

 Besides spawning child processes, `spork` can do a few other things:

  - manage and kill processes that fail
- - capture and/or act on `stido` events
+ - capture and/or act on `stdio` events
  - capture and/or act on failures
  - show more output (`verbose`)
  - suppress all output (`quiet`)